Denise Connor, MD

 CLINICAL ACTIVITIES:

-As a founding member of the San Francisco VA Medical Center’s Faculty Hospital Medicine Group, I attend on a range of inpatient services including our medicine ward service, a traditional teaching service, the Faculty Hospitalist Service, an attending-only service, the Co-Management Service, a consultative service for peri-operative patients, and our Swing Service, where I serve as Transfer Attending, Medicine Consult attending, and Procedure attending, while admitting patients and supporting the on-call team.
-A significant portion of our clinical care at the SFVA is focused on patients who are facing a myriad of social and structural barriers that impact their health--we work to bring a team-based, interprofessional approach to our partnership with these patients to address both their acute medical needs and upstream determinants of health.
+As a founding member of the San Francisco VA Medical Center’s Faculty Hospital Medicine Group, I attend on a range of inpatient services including our teaching service, Faculty Hospitalist Service (an attending-run service), the Co-Management Service (a consultative service for peri-operative patients), and our Swing Service, where I serve as Transfer Attending, Medicine Consult attending, and Procedure attending, while admitting patients and supporting the on-call team.
+A significant portion of our clinical care at the SFVA is focused on veterans who are facing a myriad of social and structural barriers that impact their health--we work to bring a team-based, interprofessional approach to our partnership with veterans and their loved ones to address both their acute medical needs and upstream modifiers of health.

 EDUCATIONAL PURSUITS:

-My interest in medical education began in my year as a chief resident, and has become the cornerstone of my career.
-From 2013 through 2020, I served as the Associate Program Director for PRIME, a VA-based Area of Distinction for internal medicine residents offering training in understanding the medical literature, designing clinical research, and expanding clinical skills.
-In this role, I developed a longitudinal clinical reasoning series and a career series dedicated to building tools for successful academic careers.
+Medical education forms the cornerstone of my career and scholarship.
+From 2013 through 2020, I served as the Associate Program Director for PRIME, a VA-based Area of Distinction for internal medicine residents offering training in analyzing the medical literature, designing clinical research, and expanding clinical skills.
+In this role, I developed a longitudinal clinical reasoning series and a career series dedicated to building tools for impactful academic careers.

-I pair my interest in clinical reasoning education with a focus on improving diversity, equity, inclusion, and anti-racism/anti-oppression within medical education.
-In particular, I am interested in exploring how to bring an anti-oppressive lens to how we teach and practice team-based clinical reasoning, with the patient and their family at the heart of the team.
-I am currently Director of the School of Medicine’s Anti-Oppression Curriculum Initiative (AOCI).
-Through this role I am honored to collaborate with faculty, students, staff, and community members to elevate the School of Medicine’s emphasis on justice, equity, anti-racism and anti-oppression across the entire four-year curriculum.
+My mission is to improve health equity through medical education.
+In particular, I am interested in exploring how to bring an anti-oppressive lens to how we teach and practice team-based clinical reasoning, with the patient and their loved ones at the heart of the team.
+Since 2021, I have served as Director of the School of Medicine’s Anti-Oppression Curriculum Initiative (AOCI).
+Through this role I am honored to collaborate with faculty, students, staff, and community members to elevate the School of Medicine’s emphasis on justice and health equity across the entire four-year curriculum.

 SCHOLARLY INTERESTS:

-I am interested in the intersection between communication, diversity, equity, inclusion, and clinical reasoning, as well as how we can bring an anti-oppression lens to medical education.
-Highlights of my current projects include:
+I am interested in the intersection between communication, equity, and clinical reasoning, as well as how we can bring an anti-oppression lens to medical education that supports learners to thrive and to collaborate with others to advance health equity.

 Education